 In an earlier post, we saw the drama of the dowager queen Elizabeth seeking sanctuary at Westminster and the disappearance and likely murder of her two sons in 1483.
-Thomas More in his account claimed one of the princes’ killers fled to sanctuary.
+Thomas More in his later account claimed one of the princes’ killers fled to sanctuary.

 In his History of King Richard the Thirde, More said Richard III had deputized Sir James Tyrell to take care of the princes (“take care of” in the Tony Soprano sense).
 Tyrell in turn sent two servants, Miles Forrest and John Dighton, to smother them.